CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_languages/C.md

 ### Applications

-C is heavily used for working with hardware, so many device drivers and operating systems such as Linux are implemented in C. It's performance means it's a popular choice for real-time systems and applications such as video games.
+C is heavily used for working with hardware, so many device drivers and operating systems such as Linux are implemented in C. Its performance means it's a popular choice for real-time systems and applications such as video games.
 Also languages such as Python, Perl and PHP all have their interpreters written in C.